 The OFR/GPO partnership is committed to presenting accurate and reliable regulatory information on FederalRegister.gov with the objective of establishing the XML-based Federal Register as an ACFR-sanctioned publication in the future.
 While every effort has been made to ensure that the material on FederalRegister.gov is accurately displayed, consistent with the official SGML-based PDF version on govinfo.gov, those relying on it for legal research should verify their results against an official edition of the Federal Register.
 Until the ACFR grants it official status, the XML rendition of the daily Federal Register on FederalRegister.gov does not provide legal notice to the public or judicial notice to the courts.

 Continuation of Emergency Regarding Export ControlRegulations

 On August 17, 2001, consistent with the authority provided me under the International Emergency Economic Powers Act (50 U.S.C.
 1701 et seq.), I issued Executive Order 13222.
 In that order, I declared a national emergency with respect to the unusual and extraordinary threat to the national security, foreign policy, and economy of the United States in light of the expiration of the Export Administration Act of 1979, as amended (50 U.S.C.
 App.
 2401 et seq.).
-Because the Export Administration Act has not been renewed by the Congress, the national emergency declared on August 17, 2001, and renewed on August 14, 2002, and on August 7, 2003, must continue in effect beyond August 17, 2004.
+Because the Export Administration Act has not been renewed by the Congress, the national emergency declared on August 17, 2001, must continue in effect beyond August 17, 2002.
 Therefore, in accordance with section 202(d) of the National Emergencies Act (50 U.S.C.
 1622(d)), I am continuing for 1 year the national emergency declared in Executive Order 13222.

 Billing code 3195-01-P